btroll69/btroll69/README.md

 - 👋 Hi, I’m @btroll69
-- 👀 I’m interested in ... flipping knives
+- 👀 I’m interested in ... cybersecurity
-- 🌱 I’m currently learning ... ethical hacking
+- 🌱 I’m currently learning ...
+Batch programming
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...btroll069@gmail.com
+- 📫 How to reach me ...DONT

 <!---
 btroll69/btroll69 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.